adonisjs/v6-docs/content/docs/auth/session_guard.md

 ## Getting access to the logged-in user

 You may access the logged-in user instance using the `auth.user` property.
-The value is only available when using the `auth` middleware or if you call the `auth.authenticate` method manually.
+The value is only available when using the `auth` middleware or if you call the `auth.authenticate` or `auth.check` methods manually.

 ```ts
 // title: Using auth middleware